woutermont/rdf-id-based-discovery/notes/response-tim-ruben.md

-I'm not sure which appals me most: the fact that [such a text](https://cloudflare-ipfs.com/ipfs/QmSB8WpxXAtd3Ny9G2ZsW39RJnRsfAt2X6Q7iNTGGWo9HE) could be published by an authoritative person as @timbl on the authoritative W3C domain, or the support it gets on the public mailing list.
+I'm not sure which appals me most: the fact that [such a text](https://cloudflare-ipfs.com/ipfs/QmSB8WpxXAtd3Ny9G2ZsW39RJnRsfAt2X6Q7iNTGGWo9HE) could be published by an authoritative person as @timbl, or the support it gets on the public mailing list.
 Half of the paragraphs contain phrases for which any other person would be strongly reminded of the the [Solid Community Code of Conduct](https://github.com/solid/process/blob/main/code-of-conduct.md) and the